UNESCO Adds Ruins Of Ancient Babylon To Its List Of World Heritage Sites

 Groups including the World Monuments Fund have been working for over a decade to protect and restore Babylon and its mud-brick ruins, but the fund notes there have been many challenges, including, "repairing damage caused by military occupations, assessing effects of twentieth-century reconstructions, halting illegal encroachments."

-Iraqi authorities have long hoped the treasured historic site could became a go-to cultural hallmark for both Iraqis and international tourists, part of a push to draw visitors to Iraq's thousands of heritage sites after the government declared victory over the Islamic State in 2017.
+Iraqi authorities have long hoped the treasured historic site could became a go-to cultural hallmark both for Iraqis and for international tourists, part of a push to draw visitors to Iraq's thousands of heritage sites after the government declared victory over the Islamic State in 2017.

 The U.S. State Department cautions Americans not to travel to Iraq, noting "terrorism, kidnapping and armed conflict."

-Large-scale exploration has not been launched in Babylon in a century and the 2009 UNESCO report says archeologists believe a great extent of the city's history remains to be discovered.
+Large-scale exploration has not been launched in Babylon in a century, and the 2009 UNESCO report says archaeologists believe a great extent of the city's history remains to be discovered.

 "Some parts of the city have been uncovered but much remains buried beneath the earth," officials wrote.
 "There is still a great deal to discover about ancient Babylon."